samster25/samster25.github.io/content/about/_index.md

         institution: 'University of California, Berkeley'
         major: 'Graduate Student Researcher'
         other_info: "
-        * Performed High Performance Computing (HPC) research under Kurt Keutzer in the [ASPIRE](https://aspire.eecs.berkeley.edu/about/) Lab. \n
+        * Performed research on the intersection of Deep Learning and High Performance Computing (HPC) under Kurt Keutzer in the [ASPIRE](https://aspire.eecs.berkeley.edu/about/) Lab. \n
         * Performed research under Stuart Russell ([BAIR Lab](https://bair.berkeley.edu/)) on Markov Chains for Medical AI in collaboration with UCSF.
         "